Define where the pipeline should find input data and save output data.

 By default, pipeline uses prodigal/prokka for the prediction of ORFs from nucleotide sequences.
 Another option is the NCBI ORFfinder tool that is built into fARGene, the use of which is activated by this flag.

-For more information check fARGene documentation.
+For more information check the fARGene documentation.

 Modifies tool parameter(s):